-They think that paying rent towards another landlord’s mortgage is a waste of money – especially when their hard-earned savings can be put towards their own deposits.
+Is rent money dead money?
+Many people think so.
+These people believe that paying rent towards another landlord’s mortgage is a waste of money.
+They also believe their hard-earned cash should, instead, be put towards saving for their own deposit.

 I don’t think so.
 Let tell you why.

-If you have a stable income and no major life commitments, such as raising children or looking after an ill relative, etc, you should consider renting out your first property instead of living in it.
+If you have a stable income and no major life commitments, such as raising children, consider renting out your first property, instead of living in it.

 My husband and I purchased our first investment property when we were 26.
-We rented our property to tenants for $1,600 a month, whilst we lived in a cheaper shared accommodation for $1,000 a month.
+We rented our property to tenants for $1,600 a month.
+In this time, we lived in a cheaper shared accommodation for $1,000 a month.

-This enabled us to save $500 a month, or $6,000 a year.
-Though it’s arguably a small amount, it was a new source of income which, in addition to our two employment incomes, helped us to save for a second investment property three years later.
+Renting elsewhere enabled us to save $500 a month, or $6,000 a year.
+Though it’s arguably a small amount, it was a new source of income, in addition to our two employment incomes.
+Having three sources of combined income helped us to quickly save for a second investment property three years later.

-Rent money becomes dead money when you live beyond your means, such as renting a place you can’t really afford, or renting excessive space you can forego.
+Rent money becomes dead money when you live beyond your means.
+For example, renting a place you can’t really afford, or renting excessive space you can forego.

-Now, in order to adopt the same investment strategy as mentioned above, you need to buy a property with a good rental yield.
-I’ve discussed how you can calculate the rental yield of a property here.
+To adopt the same investment strategy, as mentioned above, you need to buy properties with good rental yield.
+I’ve discussed how to calculate the rental yield of a property here.

-Additionally, the property should be positive geared, meaning that the rental income you receive should cover all the mortgage repayments and expenses, so you make a profit each month.
+Additionally, the property should be positive geared.
+This means the rental income you receive covers all the mortgage repayments and expenses, so you make a profit each month.

-Bare in mind, to qualify for a government first home buyer grant, you may have to live in your property for a certain period of time before you can rent it to a tenant.
+But, bear in mind, to qualify for a government first home buyer grant, you may have to live in your property for a certain period of time before you can rent it out.